tencentyun/intlcloud-documents/yehe_doc/数据库/数据传输服务/校验不通过处理方法/源实例参数检查_intl_en.md

 ## Check details
-- In Redis migration scenarios, if the target database is TencentDB for Redis, the number of databases in the source instance must be less than or equal to that in the target instance.
+- In Redis migration scenarios, if the target database is TencentDB for Redis, the number of databases in the source instance must be not greater than or equal to that in the target instance.
 - Check whether the status of the source instance is normal.